Census of Ireland: Surviving Census

-Due to the explosion in the Public Record Office in Dublin during the Irish Civil War in 1922, the 1813–1851 census were destroyed except for a few enumerators books and transcribed records (which were recovered from the wreckage and donated).
+Due to the explosion in the Public Record Office in Dublin during the Irish Civil War in 1922, the 1813–1851 censuses were destroyed except for a few enumerators books and transcribed records (which were recovered from the wreckage and donated).
 Furthermore, all censuses from 1861-1891 were deliberately destroyed, the 1861–1871 were destroyed for the protection of privacy.
 Furthermore, in 1918, due to a paper shortage, the 1881–1891 were pulped, against the request of the staff at the Public Record Office in Dublin.

-All Free State censuses survive, only the 1901 and the 1911 Census (which were released in the 1961 by order of the Minister of Justice, Oscar Traynor to compensate the loss of earlier records) are currently public due to Section 35, of the 1993 Statistics Act which bans the release of census return forms until 100 years after the enumeration date.

-There is an active attempt at recovering these censuses and re-constructing them with the Virtual Record Treasury of Ireland.
+There is an active attempt at recovering the 1813–1851 censuses and re-constructing them with the Virtual Record Treasury of Ireland.
 In July 2025, "over 200,000 names" were released by the Virtual Record Treasury in their new Knowledge Graph.

+The 1901 and the 1911 Censuses were released in the 1961 by order of the Minister of Justice, Oscar Traynor to compensate the loss of earlier records.
+The data of the 1926 Irish Free State Census was released online on 18 April 2026, the centenary of the census.
+Later Censuses are not currently public due to Section 35 of the 1993 Statistics Act which bans the release of census return forms until 100 years after the enumeration date.